linpengcheng/PurefunctionPipelineDataflow/README.md

     - This is the method of interconnection, collaboration, and integration of different developers and different software products, and is also the basis for software development and standardization of large-scale industrial production.
+    - This is the corporate group or the entire industrial ecosystem.

   - Finally, the pipeline is like a cell, combined into a pipeline software ecosystem that meets the requirements of the modern industrial ecosystem.